 But who comes out on top of this historic matchup?

-LSU (14-0) marches into this game with the hopes of preventing the reigning champions Clemson (14-0) from a repeat of 2018.
+LSU (14-0) marches into this game with the hopes of preventing the reigning champions Clemson (14-0) from a repeat of the 2018 College Football National Championship.
 LSU punched their ticket to the big show with a blowout win of Oklahoma in the Peach Bowl.
 Many predicted it to be the biggest lopsided victory in CFP history and they were proven right at the end of the day as the Tigers blew the doors off the Sooners 63-28.
 Joe Burrow shined in his first official game as a Heisman Trophy winner and played the first half which should be studied in film rooms till the end of time.
 He threw for 493 yards and seven touchdowns against the team which was supposed to be the fourth-best team in the nation.

 It was a truly historic win for LSU, setting CFP records galore in their dismantling of Oklahoma.
 Some of the more significant records were for most points in a half, most passing touchdowns by an individual player, most receiving touchdowns by an individual player and most receiving yards.
 It was the type of win that any team wants heading into such a big game in order to gain huge momentum.